If a client needs to receive all the messages published on a topic, including the ones published while the subscriber is inactive, it uses a durable

 Sessions with durable subscribers must always provide the same client identifier.
-In addition, each client must specify a name which uniquely identifies (within client identifier) each durable subscription it creates.
-Only one session at a time can have a
+In addition, each client must specify a name that uniquely identifies (within client identifier) each durable subscription it creates.
+Only one session at a time can have an

 A client can change an existing durable subscription by creating a durable

 IMessageConsumer with the same name and a new topic and/or message selector.
 Changing a durable subscriber is equivalent to unsubscribing (deleting) the old one and creating a new one.

 In some cases, a connection may both publish and subscribe to a topic.
 The subscriber

 NoLocal attribute allows a subscriber to inhibit the delivery of messages published by its own connection.
 The default value for this attribute is false.